 One important legal theory that relates to pre-existing conditions is known as the “Eggshell Plaintiff” theory, and it is applied to all personal injury claims in Nevada.
 This concept is illustrated by an imaginary case in which the driver has a skull as thin as an eggshell.
 Obviously, this condition would leave them extremely susceptible to injury, more so than the average person.
 If this same driver is involved in an accident which is not their fault, according to the “Eggshell” rule, the at-fault driver would be liable for all damages that stem from the accident.
 This is true even though the plaintiff’s condition was more severe than the average person, resulted in more serious injuries, and even though the defendant had no idea about the driver’s condition.
 In other words, the relative frailty of an injured person is not a valid defense to the claim.
 If that case went to trial, Nevada law requires juries to consider the injured person as the defendant found them.

 The most important takeaway is that having a pre-existing condition does not prevent you from recovering in an accident.
 Your pre-existing condition may make you more susceptible to injury, but that doesn’t mean you’re entitled to less compensation.
 As long as you’re up-front with your attorney about your past medical history, we can help get you the outcome you deserve, regardless of your health before the accident.
-If you or anyone you know is injured in an accident, please call our office today at (702) 380-2800 to schedule your free consultation with one of our highly experienced attorneys.
+If you or anyone you know is injured in an accident, please call our office today at (702) 380-2800 to schedule your free consultation with our highly experienced Las Vegas car accident attorney.